GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal-extents-landsat/_overview_1.md

 :::{admonition} New version in development
 :class: note

-A new version of this product is being developed.
+A new version of this product is being developed as part of the [DEA Intertidal](/data/product/dea-intertidal/) product suite.
 Subscribe to the [DEA newsletter](https://www.dea.ga.gov.au/news/dea-newsletter-and-communications-archive) to be notified of product releases.
 :::